 Contemporary Oral and Maxillofacial Surgery Elsevier eBook on VitalSource (Retail Access Card), 7th Edition

-One of the most respected dental surgery books in the world, Contemporary Oral and Maxillofacial Surgery, 7th Edition helps you develop skills in evaluation, diagnosis, and patient management.
+One of the most respected dental surgery books in the world, Contemporary Oral and Maxillofacial Surgery, 7th Edition helps your students develop skills in evaluation, diagnosis, and patient management.
 This comprehensive text on oral surgery procedures features full-color photographs and drawings that show how to perform basic surgical techniques, including an overview of more advanced surgical procedures and the latest developments in dental implants, instrumentation, and current technology.
 A detailed patient evaluation section includes guidelines on when to refer patients to specialists and how to provide supportive postoperative care.
 New to this edition is a chapter focusing on anesthesia in greater depth than any of the previous editions.
-Written by well-known OMS educators James R. Hupp, and Edward Ellis III, and Myron R. Tucker, this book is a valuable reference for dentistry and dental hygiene students alike!
+Now on the Expert Consult platform where the enhance eBook allows you to search all of the text, figures, and references from the book on a variety of devices.
+Written by well-known OMS educators James R. Hupp, Edward Ellis III, and Myron R. Tucker, this book is a valuable reference for dentistry and dental hygiene students alike!

 - UPDATED!
 Chapter, Contemporary Implant Dentistry, includes new and updated implant surgical techniques and virtual planning.